MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-deploy-app.md

 ## Prerequisites

-- Set up your [single machine](aks-lite-howto-single-node-deployment.md) or [multi-machine](aks-lite-howto-multi-node-deployment.md) Kubernetes cluster.
+- Set up your [single machine Kubernetes](aks-lite-howto-single-node-deployment.md) or [full Kubernetes](aks-lite-howto-multi-node-deployment.md) cluster.
 - Package your application into a container image, and then upload the image to the Azure Container Registry.
 Review these steps to [create container image of your application](tutorial-kubernetes-prepare-application.md).
 - Since AKS on Windows enables mixed-OS clusters, ensure your pods get scheduled on nodes with the corresponding OS.
 Add `nodeSelector` to your deployment files.
 This will tell Kubernetes to run your pods on nodes of a particular operating system (OS).